saleel/stable/README.md

 ## Contracts

-- StableFactory: Manages the protocol settings, product details (IPFS hash), country weightage, global price index.
+- Stable: Manages the protocol settings, product details (IPFS hash), country weightage, global price index.
 Also allow creation of Child contract for each country (factory model)

 - Stable: Manage Basket, PriceIndex for a given country.
 Allow users to submit price and validators to update index and aggregated price.